CodeBytes94/learn-javascript/README.md

 # Learn JavaScript with CodeBytes
-You can find all the code from our Learn CSS series here!
+You can find all the code from our Learn JavaScript series here!

 | Lesson | Description | Link
 | :---: | ----- | --- |